-Approximately two thirds of Australia's agricultural commodities are exported each year, generating nearly $30 billion.
+Approximately two thirds of Australia's agricultural commodities are exported each year, generating $47 billion.
 This unit provides an understanding of historical developments, current status and future opportunities and challenges of the dominant agricultural and horticultural industries in Tasmania and Australia.
 Key factors involved in establishing new industries and the importance of comparative and competitive advantages to the ongoing success of existing industries in a competitive global market are considered.
 The concepts of supply chains, value chains, value adding and quality assurance, and food and fibre processing are introduced.
-Practical and tutorial sessions will involve guest speakers, group discussions and a 3-day field excursion to the Northwest coast of Tasmanian during the mid-semester break.
+Practical and tutorial sessions will involve guest speakers, group discussions and a 3.5 day field trip to the north-west of the State during the mid-semester break.

 |Unit name||Food and Fibre Production in a Global Market|